-Policy 7 - Dunholme Design Code
+Policy 6 - Dunholme Design Code

-- 1. Development proposals will be supported where they have considered how the proposal responds positively to the specific character area, as identified within the Dunholme Character Assessment.
-Proposals for development will only be supported subject to the following criteria being met, where appropriate.
-Development should: - a) take inspiration from the use of local building materials within that part of Dunholme, where practicable; - b) respect the scale and density of nearby development.
-Proposals should not seek to over-develop smaller plots with a higher density than the existing neighbouring density; - c) draw inspiration from local vernacular architecture and the recognised buildings of heritage value; - d) integrate well with existing streetscapes, development patterns and characteristics which define that specific character area; - e) retain and work with existing boundary treatments wherever possible and where new boundary treatments are required, development proposals should use planting and/ or walling materials that are locally distinct. - 2.
-Where neighbouring or functionally linked sites come forward together, each development proposal should ensure that proposals are, or can be, properly integrated with walking and cycling infrastructure.
+- 1. Development proposals should respond positively to the specific character area, as identified within the Dunholme Character Assessment and/or the new character area identified on Maps 2 and 2a.
+As appropriate to their scale, nature and location, development proposals should: - a) take inspiration from the use of local building materials within that part of Dunholme, where practicable; - b) respect the scale and density of nearby development.
+Proposals should not seek to over-develop smaller plots with a higher density than the existing neighbouring density; - c) draw inspiration from local vernacular architecture and the recognised buildings of heritage value; - d) integrate well with existing streetscapes, development patterns and characteristics which define that specific character area; - e) retain and work with existing boundary treatments wherever possible and where new boundary treatments are required, development proposals should use planting and/ or walling materials that are locally distinct. - f) not lead to a 'hard-edge' being established on the periphery of the built form of the village, where appropriate. - 2.
+Where neighbouring or functionally linked sites come forward together, each proposal should ensure that, wherever it is practicable to do so, it is integrated with existing walking and cycling infrastructure in the immediate locality.

-Mitigating and Adapting to Climate Change
+10. Mitigating and Adapting to Climate Change